mikebikeking/cs-499/README.md

 **Conclusion**

 This self-assessment has allowed me to reflect on my professional journey and identify my strengths and areas for development.
 I am confident in my ability to succeed in the tech industry, particularly in the field of cybersecurity.
 I am excited about the opportunities that lie ahead and am committed to continuous learning and professional growth.

+**Code Review of Original Project** **AndroidManifest.xml**
+The AndroidManifest.xml file is in good condition.
+I believe it correctly defines the application's basic information, including the main activity.
+**activity_main.xml**
+The layout in activity_main.xml could be improved.
+It uses absolute positioning, which is not ideal for flexibility and responsiveness.
+I will change to use ConstraintLayout properties for a better layout.
+The current layout only displays a welcome message, login fields, and buttons, so it might need more elements to represent the full functionality of the login screen.
+**inventory.xml**
+The inventory.xml layout also has similar issues with absolute positioning.
+The TableRow elements within the layout have IDs but lack content, making their purpose unclear.
+The buttons ("Add", "Scan", "Remove") also need more context to understand their functionality.
+**sms_notifications.xml**
+The sms_notifications.xml layout also uses absolute positioning and has elements with missing constraints.
+The layout includes an unnecessary EditText element with the text "SMS Notifications."
+**Recommendations**
+To improve the code, I will be using ConstraintLayout properties for a more flexible layout, reviewing design principles for better aesthetics, using descriptive IDs and text, and ensuring the layout reflects the intended functionality of each screen.
+Additionally, using a linter tool can help identify potential issues in the code.